-The implications of our findings are important whether or not the subsidy is capitalized into land values since our calculations on its distribution provide basic evidence about which locations would gain or lose from a tax change.
-However, if there is substantial capitalization, eliminating the subsidy is likely to reduce house prices on the order of 20 percent on average in the United States.
-There will be substantial variation in this fraction across metropolitan areas.
+The implications of our findings are important whether or not the subsidy is capitalized into land values.
+If there is substantial capitalization, eliminating the subsidy is likely to reduce house prices on the order of 20 percent on average in the United States.
+However, there will be substantial variation in this fraction across metropolitan areas.
 The impact is likely to be greatest - 25 percent or more - in our largest and most populous coastal areas.
 If there is little or no capitalization, user costs of owning must increase.
 Our calculations indicate that the increase will amount to between 3 and 5 percent of annual income for the typical owner in the bulk of metropolitan areas.
 However, the increase will average a much larger 10 percent of annual income for owners in twenty metropolitan areas, with the nation's biggest among them.